wmcooper2/lyricsearch/README.md

   * need to create subprocesses at line 64 in customcluster.py?
     * to start the other nodes?

+# Developer Notes
+* The overall structure of the program is illustrated in "diagram.mdj"
+* The search functions are, in order;
+  * mac search      (searches only on the mac)
+  * cluster search  (sends search commands to all nodes from the mac)
+  * pi search       (starts the worker subprocesses on a node)
+  * worker search   (the actual search that is performed in a node's core)
+* Performs pattern search concurrently using pi-cluster.
+* Performs pattern search sequentially using macbook.
+* Creates `<programroot>/results/`
+* Creates text files in `<programroot>/results/`

 ### other notes
 * file copy time =  12.2 hours (44000 secs) to evenly divide 616,000 files among 4 dirs on the macbook.
+* running the search on the mac (with debug = True), took <= 2 hours
 * lyric search time using `multicoresearch_pi.py` on a pi-node took about 3.5 hours (12700 secs).